renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

    * Copy the files present in [exe](./exe) directory, which are listed in the table above
    * Copy the generated parkinglot_detection application file, if the application file is built at [build stage](#application-build-stage)

-* Check if libtvm_runtime.so is there on usr/lib64 directory of the rootfs (SD card) RZ/V2L board.
+* Check if libtvm_runtime.so is there on `/usr/lib64/` directory of the rootfs (SD card) RZ/V2L board.

->**Note:** By default, the application will take inference from USB Camera.

 >**Note:** For the video file to get executed, ensure that the video file is present inside the home/root/tvm directory of the rootfs of the board.